All-purpose lightweight individual carrying equipment: 1972–1973

-By March 1972, so many deficiencies and shortcomings had developed in the load-carrying equipment that the United States Army Test And Evaluation Command requested that the test at Fort Benning be suspended until test items could be repaired or replaced.
+By March 1972, so many deficiencies and shortcomings had developed in the load-carrying equipment that the US Army Test and Evaluation Command (USTECOM) requested for the test at Fort Benning to be suspended until the test items could be repaired or replaced.
 Officials held a meeting at Fort Benning on 6 April 1972 to discuss the failures.
-In their discussions, they agreed that Natick Laboratories would take action to correct the problems so the tests could resume 9 June 1972.
+In their discussions, they agreed that Natick Laboratories would take action to correct the problems for a possibility of the tests resuming on 9 June 1972, two months following the deficiencies meeting.

-Most deficiencies were found in field packs, users asked that the inner flaps on the small arms ammunition cases be removed as they impeded the rapid removal of cartridge magazines.
+In the way of deficiencies, most were found on the field packs.
+An additional concern was that of the small arms ammunition cases.
+Users asked that the inner flaps on the small arms ammunition cases be removed as they impeded the rapid removal of magazines.
 Developers replaced these with simple strips of nylon fabric to divide the cartridge magazines.
-At some point during 1971 the Marine Corps found that the small arms ammunition case with the divider flaps was acceptable and initiated acceptance procedures.
-On 31 January 1972, the army issued military specification MIL-C-28981(MC) and these small arms ammunition cases were type classified and assigned the Federal Stock Number 8465-464-2084.
-The Defense Support Agency (DSA) issued contracts for the item for fiscal year 1973.
+At some point during 1971, the Marine Corps found that the small arms ammunition case with the full divider flaps was acceptable and then initiated acceptance procedures.
+On 31 January 1972, the Army issued military specification MIL-C-28981, and these small arms ammunition cases were type classified (approved for production and fielding) and assigned the Federal Stock Number 8465–464–2084.
+The Defense Support Agency (DSA) issued contracts for the item, scheduled for fiscal year 1973.

-Natick Laboratories completed the modifications of the test items and military aircraft transported them to Fort Benning 1 June 1972, but testing did not resume until 3 July 1972.
-Testing finished 18 August 1972 and the final report was received on 24 November 1972.
-As a result of the test, the Infantry Board recommended that no further development effort be expended on the load-carrying equipment as a system.
+Natick Laboratories completed the modifications of the test items, and then transported them by military aircraft to Fort Benning on 1 June 1972.
+However, testing did not resume until two days later, on 3 July 1972.
+Testing finished one and a half months later, on 18 August 1972, and the final report was received on 24 November 1972.
+As a result of the test, the Infantry Board recommended that no additional development effort be expended on the load-carrying equipment system.
 On 31 October 1972, representatives from Natick Laboratories visited Fort Benning to discuss the problems which appeared during the testing of each item and to arrive at a decision whether to continue development of each item.

-Prior to these final meetings the LINCLOE LCE components had been type classified and assigned Federal Stock Numbers as follows:
+Prior to these final meetings the LINCLOE LCE components had been type classified and assigned federal stock numbers as follows: